Healthy Chicken Piccata in the Instant Pot (Whole30, GF, DF) – with video

 There I go again, making things easier and healthier.
 It’s kinda what I do.

 This healthy chicken piccata is ready in 30 minutes, which is probably one of the reasons it is one of my go-to recipes.
-It’s full of flavor thanks to garlic, lemon, chicken broth, oregano, and basil.
+You’ll find that it’s full of flavor thanks to garlic, lemon, chicken broth, oregano, and basil.
 The capers add a nice salty bite that keeps you coming back for more.

 Tip: If you’re following the Whole30 program, make sure you’re reading labels!
-I found that many store-bought chicken broths and chicken stocks contain sugar or honey.
+Many store-bought chicken broths and chicken stocks contain sugar or honey.

-Once it cooks, you’ll serve it with the sauce in the pan.
-I usually serve it to Ben with rice and we always have vegetables with it (asparagus and green beans are my favorites with this healthy chicken piccata).
-It’s also great with pasta – you could slice it and serve it over a bed of pasta with the sauce that you find in the Instant Pot when it’s done cooking.
+I usually serve chicken piccata with rice (try making brown rice in the Instant Pot!) topped with the delicious sauce from the pan.
+We always have vegetables with it.
+Asparagus and green beans (try these Parmesan roasted green beans!) are my favorites with this healthy chicken piccata.
+It’s also great with pasta – you could slice the chicken and serve it over a bed of pasta with the sauce that you find in the Instant Pot when it’s done cooking.

 If you keep capers stocked in your pantry like I do, this recipe uses all ingredients you’re likely to have on hand!